Community partnerships strengthen the possibilities for youth to pursue education

 Players from the Canadore Panthers wish to send out many thanks to the event sponsor, Naandwechige

-#Aboriginal #Admissions #Athletics, Rec, Wellness #Collaboration #Events #Experiential Learning #First Peoples' Centre #General #Inclusion and Diversity #Recruitment #Sport and Rec #Student Success Services #Student Life #Sport and Wellness
+#Indigenous #Admissions #Athletics, Rec, Wellness #Collaboration #Events #Experiential Learning #First Peoples' Centre #General #Access and Inclusion #Recruitment #Sport and Rec #Student Life #Student Success Services #Sport and Wellness